smm-h/mind-server/src/main/java/ir/smmh/lingu/docs/codes.md

 [`Code.java`](../lang/Code.java)

-A code is essentially any plan text file written in a certain [language](languages.md).
+A code is essentially any plain text file written in a certain [language](languages.md).

 Instead of directly working with files, a code object internally uses the [resource](#resource) class